Pierre Schoeman: Club

-International career
+International

 His performances in the Craven Week competition in South Africa led to his inclusion in the South African Schools side in 2011, playing one match against France.
 He was once again selected in the South African Schools side in 2012.
 He played in (and captained) the side in their matches against France and Wales and played off the bench in their match against England.

 In 2014, he was selected in the South Africa Under-20 side for the 2014 IRB Junior World Championship in New Zealand.
 He was the first points scorer for his side at the tournament, getting an 18th-minute try to help the side to a victory over Scotland.

-In October 2021 he was named as part of the Scotland training squad for the Autumn nations series, having qualified to play for Scotland through residency.
+In October 2021, he was named as part of the Scotland training squad for the Autumn nations series, having qualified to play for Scotland through residency.
 He was subsequently selected for the 42 player full squad for the series.
 He was selected to start versus Tonga in the match scheduled for 29 October 2021.

 He made his Scotland debut against Tonga on 30 October 2021.
-Scotland won the match 60 - 14, with Schoeman scoring a try.
+Scotland won the match 60-14, with Schoeman scoring a try.

 He played in all five games during the 2022 Six Nations Championship, scoring a try in the final match against Ireland.

+In 2023, Schoeman was selected in the 33 player squad for the 2023 Rugby World Cup in France.

+British and Irish Lions

+In May 2025, Schoeman was selected by Head Coach Andy Farrell for the 2025 British & Irish Lions tour to Australia.
+He made his Lions debut during the first warm-up match, a 24-28 defeat to Argentina in Dublin, on 20 June 2025, becoming Lion #868.